Luca97Cuomo/sna-project/README.md

 If you want to test only some specific centrality measure you can edit the `centrality_main.py` file in the same way of the Exercise 1.

-For example if you want to execute only the Page rank algorithm and the HITS algorithm you can leave only the following lines into the `main` function:
+For example, if you want to execute only the Page rank algorithm and the HITS algorithm you can leave only the following lines into the `main` function:

 ```python